 You Also Have A Responsibility To:

-- Give us information needed to carry out our services.
+- Give us the information needed to carry out our services.

 What Programs Do We Offer?

 Asthma is a long-term condition that makes it hard to get air into the lungs.
-Asthma may cause wheezing, tightness in the chest, shortness of breath and coughing.
-We can give you an asthma action plan for you and your health care provider to complete.
-This will help monitor your condition, stay away from your triggers and manage your medication (meds).
+Asthma may cause wheezing, tightness in the chest, shortness of breath, and coughing.
+We can give you an asthma action plan for you and your healthcare provider to complete.
+This will help you monitor your condition, stay away from your triggers, and manage your medication.

-Bipolar disorder is a brain disorder that can cause unusual changes in mood, energy, activity level, and make it hard to carry out day-to-day tasks.
+Bipolar disorder is a brain disorder that can cause unusual changes in mood, energy, and activity level, and make it hard to conduct day-to-day tasks.

-It can feel uneasy to learn you’re living with bipolar disorder, so we’re here to help.
-With proper treatment and support, you can enjoy a healthy, happy and productive life.
+It can feel uneasy to learn you are living with bipolar disorder, so we’re here to help.
+We can guide you to treatment and support to help you.

 COPD is a condition in which damage to the lungs has caused the airways to change shape and feel partly blocked.
 This makes it hard to breathe.

-We can help you learn to breathe easier to possibly improve your quality of life.
-We’ll help you learn how to use inhalers, spacers, nebulizers and other devices, along with other skills for living with COPD.
+We can help you learn to breathe easier and help improve your quality of life.
+We will help you learn how to use inhalers, spacers, nebulizers, and other devices, along with other skills for living with COPD.

-Your heart is only the size of a fist, but it’s one of the most important muscles in your body.
+Your heart is only the size of a fist, but it is one of the most important muscles in your body.
 Arteries throughout the body supply blood to your heart.
 When those arteries are blocked, and blood flow to the heart is reduced, it causes CAD.

-We can help you with tips and tools, like making good food choices and following up with your doctor to keep your CAD in check.
+We can help you with tips and tools, like making healthy food choices and following up with your doctor to keep your CAD in check.

 If you’re living with diabetes, you’re not alone.
 Diabetes happens when your body’s blood sugar (the amount of sugar in the blood) levels are usually higher than normal.
 It means there’s a problem making enough of a hormone called insulin, or your body isn’t using insulin like it should.